SiliconLabs/gecko_sdk/app/bluetooth/example_host/bt_host_esl_ap/readme/readme.md

                  or wait interval in seconds (in case of wait)

 _Notes:_
-- _Note: If `stop` given as a filename then recording of commands will stop._
+- _If `stop` given as a filename then recording of commands will stop._
 - _Scripting is an experimental feature, only - it is lack of advanced features like programmed reactions to events or configuration dependent and / or conditional execution, etc.._
 - _Recorded script files may run other scripts also, but never use it recursively!
 That is, avoid running the script from within itself or the AP script will crash.
 However, it is strongly advised to keep the scripting level low as possible.
 Use with care!_